The industrial sectors involved with the extraction from the earth of mineral resources include:

 • the extraction, including mining and quarrying, of fuel materials, and their subsequent processing to usable fuels;

-• the mining and quarrying of non-energy resources, both metal ores and non-metallic minerals, and their conversion to metals and non-metallic products.
+• the mining and quarrying of non-energy resources, both metal ores and non-metallic minerals and their conversion to metals and non-metallic products.

-The two components of the extractive industries – energy and non-energy – differ also in the nature of the extraction process.
+The two components of the extractive industries – energy and non-energy – differ also like the extraction process.
 The energy materials are produced from the ground in a reasonably concentrated state, and subsequent processing involves refining with relatively little waste (except perhaps for coal and oil shales – and, as reserves become exhausted, the processing will become more difficult).
 By contrast, many metallic ores occur naturally mixed with large quantities of unwanted material – gangue – from which they have to be separated: the mineral dressing process.

 The proportion of waste tends to increase the more valuable the product metal is because high-value products (such as gold or platinum) can justify the cost of extracting and processing low-grade ores.
 In many cases, the nature of the materials in a natural deposit, metal ore on the one hand and gangue on the other, maybe so different – in density or surface properties – as to make their separation relatively easy.